November 7, 2018

 While knowing what to look for is a good start, it is also helpful to know where to look for these signs.
 Gaps in your foundation, attics, wall voids, crawl spaces, unused closets, and basements are all good places to search for warning signs of an infestation.

 Here at Spencer Pest Services, we understand that quality pest control is more than just removing your pest problem.
-When it comes to rodent and wildlife control, we will also keep homes safe from damage and families safe from the harmful bacteria and parasites what wildlife can bring into the home.
+When it comes to rodent and wildlife control in Anderson, we will also keep homes safe from damage and families safe from the harmful bacteria and parasites that wildlife can bring into the home.
 Give us a call to schedule your free inspection, or for more information on our residential pest control options.